samiramunir/Relational-Data-Modeling-with-PostgreSQL/README.md

 # Relational-Data-Modeling-with-Postgres
-Defined fact and dimension tables for a star schema for the purpose of user behavior for a start up music streaming app, and wrote an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL
+Modeled a relational database for a startup music streaming app to analyze songs streaming trends.
+Defined fact and dimension tables for a star schema, wrote an ETL pipeline that transfers data from json files in two local directories using PostgreSQL and Python.

 ### Introduction